 Many times, an unemployment extension program will not be at your disposal.
-Unemployment beneficiaries who are asking themselves “What can I do to extend unemployment benefits in Maine?” may find this information unsettling, but there are ways to make ends meet until you can find a new job.
+Unemployment beneficiaries who are asking themselves “What can I do to extend unemployment benefits in Maine?” may find ways to make ends meet until they can find a new job.

 If you are unable to get a Maine unemployment compensation extension, please consider taking the following steps: